BIIFSweden/CoregistrationMultiplexed/coregistration_qupath/README.md

 ![Screenshot](images/screenshot_multiview_3images.png?raw=true)

 To adjust contrast and color, and select channel for multi-channel imags, use the `Brightness & contrast` setting on each view.
-Here all images have been changed to grayscale, and the DAPI channel from the multi-channel `protein_cropped.ome.tif` image selected.
+Here all images have been changed to grayscale, and the DAPI channel from the multi-channel `protein_cropped.ome.tif` image has been selected.

 ![Screenshot](images/screenshot_multiview_grayscale.png?raw=true)